The generating function of planar Eulerian orientations: Abstract

 The enumeration of planar maps equipped with an Eulerian orientation has attracted attention in both combinatorics and theoretical physics since at least 2000.
 The case of 4-valent maps is particularly interesting: these orientations are in bijection with properly 3-coloured quadrangulations, while in physics they correspond to configurations of the ice model.

-We solve both problems -- namely the enumeration of planar Eulerian orientations and of 4-valent planar Eulerian orientations -- by expressing the associated \gfs\ as the inverses (for the composition of series) of simple hypergeometric series. {Using these expressions, we derive} the asymptotic behaviour of the number of planar Eulerian orientations, thus proving earlier predictions of Kostov, Zinn-Justin, Elvey Price and Guttmann.
-This behaviour, $\mu^n /(n \log n)^2$, prevents the associated \gfs\ from being D-finite.
-Still, {these generating functions are differentially algebraic, as} they satisfy non-linear differential equations of order $2$.
+We solve both problems -- namely the enumeration of planar Eulerian orientations and of 4-valent planar Eulerian orientations -- by expressing the associated generating functions as the inverses (for the composition of series) of simple hypergeometric series.
+Using these expressions, we derive the asymptotic behaviour of the number of planar Eulerian orientations, thus proving earlier predictions of Kostov, Zinn-Justin, Elvey Price and Guttmann.
+This behaviour, $\mu^n /(n \log n)^2$, prevents the associated generating functions from being D-finite.
+Still, these generating functions are differentially algebraic, as they satisfy non-linear differential equations of order $2$.
 Differential algebraicity has recently been proved for other map problems, in particular for maps equipped with a Potts model.

-{Our solutions mix recursive and bijective ingredients.} In the 4-valent case, {we also observe} an unexpected connection with the enumeration of maps equipped with a spanning tree that is \emm internally inactive, in the sense of Tutte.
+Our solutions mix recursive and bijective ingredients.
+In particular, a preliminary bijection transforms our oriented maps into maps carrying a height function on their vertices.
+In the 4-valent case, we also observe an unexpected connection with the enumeration of maps equipped with a spanning tree that is \emm internally inactive, in the sense of Tutte.
 This connection remains to be explained combinatorially.